RedHatGov/redhatgov.workshops/openshift4_azure/README.md

    Some notes - Requires SPN of Azure to be setup on Deployment system.

 # ansible-ocp4-install-azure/Azure
-ansible-ocp4-install-aws/Azure is an ansible OpenShift 4 installer helper using the full stack AWS/Azure installation.
+ansible-ocp4-install-azure/Azure is an ansible OpenShift 4 installer helper using the full stack Azure installation.
 The playbooks allow for installation customization for cluster size, instance types, regions, along with other deployment options.

-The ansible-ocp4-install-aws playbooks were developed to enable simple and rapid OpenShift 4 cluster deployments generally, and specifically to deliver OpenShift training workshop lab environments.
+The ansible-ocp4-install-azure playbooks were developed to enable simple and rapid OpenShift 4 cluster deployments generally, and specifically to deliver OpenShift training workshop lab environments.
 This is especially true for the Service Mesh deployment, as the `deploy_service_mesh_workshop` Ansible role is designed to deliver a Red Hat Service Mesh workshop environment.
 The lab guide for this workshop is available [here](http://redhatgov.io/workshops/openshift_service_mesh/).

 ---
 ## Dependencies